Ng-Chen-Xuan/USB-C-Portable-PSU/README.md

 ## Manufacturing Notes

 The design is intended to be manufactured using JLCPCB, with F.Cu assembled by JLCPCB and B.Cu hand-soldered to save on cost.

+As of 2026-06-23, it is designed to be used without an enclosure.

 ## Bill of Materials